sebastiaan-dev/time-capsule/Presentation/Webservers.md

 ### 🚧 API
 #### 1.1 Create REST API
-We use FastAPI to build our REST API, which consists of two APIs.
-The first one is GET /timecapsule, which returns all information about the capsule we have created in the following format:
+We use FastAPI to build our REST API, which consists of two API endpoints.
+The first one is GET `/timecapsule`, which returns all information about the capsule we have created in the following format:
 ``` python
 {
   "code": success.code,